Reading these books can deepen understanding of core concepts like gratitude, mindfulness & strengths-based living.

 Niemiec has provided a highly practical resource based on the 24 Values in Action character strengths for psychologically driven development.

 While we have explored several existing classics in the positive psychology literature, it is vital to keep current with future potential masterpieces.
-Here are two worthy of mention.
+Here are two worthy of mention, both of which have been endorsed by leaders in the positive psychology field.

 Since publishing this post, we have received many recommendations of books to include.
 Some have already been added above, but for ease of reference, we list the remainder here.